megshideout/megshideout.github.io/README.md

 * **Responsive Grid:** Hybrid system using CSS Grid for the hero and Flexbox for series highlights.
 * **Lightbox:** Custom JavaScript implementation for immersive viewing without external libraries.
 * **Mobile First:** Adaptive breakpoints for seamless viewing on handheld devices.

+###This was made for personal use only.
+If you found it interesting consider supporing me [here](https://buymeacoffee.com/megumi_bruh)